Edem-Amet/My-Portfolio/README.md

 # My-Portfolio
-My first simple portfolio website hosted on vercelv
+My first simple portfolio website hosted using Github
 # Simple Portfolio Website

 This is a simple portfolio website that showcases my projects, skills, and contact information.
 The website was built using HTML, CSS, and JavaScript.